CofficLab/Build-a-Website-with-Laravel/docs/3-api.md

 ### Attentions

-* You should create a **README.md** file to tell others how to use
+* You should create a **README.md** file

+* Your **README.md** file should tell others:

+  * How to run this project

+  * How to use the API

+* This link may helps: [https://github.com/RichardLitt/standard-readme](https://github.com/RichardLitt/standard-readme)

 IP Region API
 -------------

-Please create a new project called “ip2region” in the apis directory.
+Please create a new project called “**ip2region**” on your GitHub page.

 The programming language is not restricted.

-You can use Java, Golang, PHP or any other language.
+You can use Java, Golang, PHP or any other language you prefer.

-Input
+### Input

-Output

-An ip address
+an ip address

+### Output

 Location information, like: